rundeck/docs/docs/administration/maintenance/backup.md

 ### Export/Import keys.

-- Scenario 1 : where keys are saved in filesystem
+- Scenario 1: where keys are saved in the filesystem

 If you keep the same filesystem and you upgrade rundeck.
-The keys will be migrated to the the new rundeck instance.
+The keys will be migrated to the new rundeck instance.

 Example "rundeck.config.properties" Includes
-bash ´´´

     rundeck.storage.provider.1.type=file
-´´´

 or if this line is missing the keys will be stored in your filesystem.

 - Scenario 2: where keys are saved in Database.

-If you perform a complete Database Dump and "rundeck-config.properties" Includes for example bash ´´´ rundeck.storage.provider.1.type=db
+If you perform a complete Database Dump and "rundeck-config.properties" Includes for example

-´´´
+    rundeck.storage.provider.1.type=db

 You should see the same keys in the new instance of rundeck.

 - Scenario 3: Keys are saved in Database and you are moving to a different database provider

-In this case you may need to manually create the keys in the new instance
+In this case, you may need to manually create the keys in the new instance